vishalsingh2972/CanIShipEU/README.md

 ### CanIShipEU

+> "Are you providing this AI system to employers, using it internally yourself, or both?"

+Founder:

+> "We're selling it to companies.
+They use it during hiring."

+CanIShipEU:

-> "Does the AI make the final hiring decision, or does a human make the final decision?"
+> "Does the system only help recruiters organize candidates, or does it evaluate or rank candidates?"

-### Founder
+Founder:

+> "It scores them and recommends who should be interviewed."

+CanIShipEU:

-> "A human makes the final decision."
+> "Does a human make the final hiring decision?"

+Founder:

+> "Yes."

 ### Internal process